 Fees and funding

-Budgeting, banking and bills are just some of the areas where information is available to all of our students.
-The Student Finance and Welfare team offers accurate information about student funding and up-to-date guidance on accessing grants and bursaries so all DMU students can learn how to avoid debt and manage their money.
+The Student Finance and Welfare team offers accurate information about student funding and up-to-date guidance on accessing grants and bursaries to help you avoid debt and manage your money.

 Access to Learning Fund